 Meanwhile, a British company wants to cash in on GMO mosquitos, marketing them as a means of controlling dengue fever.
 But GMO insects are inherently risky and cannot be truly regulated — not to mention there is a lack of public support and an inability to prove that this science experiment would actually prevent disease transmission.

 For all these reasons, GMOs are bad for people and the environment.
 Labeling them is a first step toward protecting ourselves.
-Take action to label GMOs today.
+Donate to support a transparent food system that works for people, not corporations.